 Resist the Temptation to be a Divorce Pusher

-I’m not saying that this person should stay in abusive situations.
+Again, we’re not saying that this person should stay in abusive situations.
 And we’re not saying he/she should be a doormat to cruelty.
 As a good friend you may need to encourage your friend to find ways to stay safe.
-But it is not up to you to push him or her to divorce.
+But it is not up to you to be a divorce pusher.
 Protect himself or herself, yes … lay down healthy boundaries, yes.
-Even encouraging him or her not to allow unfaithfulness to be lived out in the home, yes, but divorce?
-That’s something that this person needs to talk to God about that—not you.
+Even encouraging him or her not to allow unfaithfulness to be lived out in the home, yes—but divorce?
+They need to talk to God about that—not you.
 Lead them in that direction instead.

-The following is another scene from the movie, “Fireproof,” that we need more of us to do —to confront a friend, even though it’s difficult, but we must make sure it fits within God’s guidelines:
+The following is another scene from the movie, “Fireproof,” that gives insight into this issue.
+We are to confront a friend, even though it’s difficult, but we must make sure it fits within God’s guidelines:

-There’s a scripture that comes to mind with how this one friend spoke to the other.
+There’s a scripture that comes to mind with how this friend spoke to the other.
 “An open rebuke is better than hidden love!
 Wounds from a sincere friend are better than many kisses from an enemy.”
-(Proverbs 27:5-6) If you know anything about his movie, and about being a “sincere friend,” sometimes has to say some tough words.
+(Proverbs 27:5-6) A “sincere friend,” sometimes has to say some tough words.
 And kindness should be involved.
 But it’s important to stay within God’s boundaries of what others can and should do, as it pertains to someone else’s marriage.

-If you push for divorce, you are going against the scripture (Matthew 19:6).
+If you push for divorce, you are going against the scripture.
+(See: Matthew 19:6.)
 We’re told, “They are no longer two, but one.
 Therefore what God has joined together, let man not separate.”
-YOU would be pushing to separate what God “joined together.”
-You can be supportive and not hurt this person further by encouraging him or her to seek wisdom from God and act upon it.
-You can be a soft shoulder to cry upon or someone who stands WITH him or her through the tough times and beyond.
+So, YOU would be pushing to separate what God “joined together.”
+Yes, you can be supportive and encourage him or her to seek wisdom from God and act upon God’s guidance.
+You can be a soft shoulder to cry upon, and be someone who stands WITH him or her through the tough times and beyond.
 But there is MUCH TOO MUCH divorce pushing that is going on.

-I’m not saying that you abandon this person.
-Just don’t push this person in a direction that you have no business pushing, for them to divorce.
+Again, we’re not saying that you abandon this person.
+But don’t push this person in a direction that you have no business pushing.

 A few additional scriptures come to mind, as they apply to pushing divorce: